Migrations

 General

-- consider if a migration is the right tool for this job
+- Consider if a migration is the right tool for this job

-- recurring tasks are better placed in a script/console
+- Recurring tasks are better placed in a script/console

-- test the migration well
+- Test the migration well

-- if a migration should be deleted, do not delete the migration file itself, but remove the content of the up and down method and log a skip message
+- If a migration should be deleted, do not delete the migration file itself, but remove the content of the up and down method and log a skip message

-- consider if the migration can be written to be idempotent (can be executed multiple times without problems)
+- Consider if the migration can be written to be idempotent (can be executed multiple times without problems)

 Performance

-- load the data chunkwise and process them asynchronously
+- Load the data chunkwise and process them asynchronously

-- query the data with
+- Query the data with

 skip